sumnerevans/sumnerevans.com/content/new-england-trip/nyc-to-boston.md

 Slug: nyc-to-boston
 Status: published

-Today was primarily spent traveling by train from New York to Boston.
+Today was primarily spent travelling by train from New York to Boston.
 We woke up and got ready to go on the train.
 Our hotel is literally across the street from Penn Station where we caught our train.
 We grabbed some breakfast for on the train and then waited for the track to be